Sunday gas price update: Best and worst deals in Springfield - News Break

 $--

-The title of cheapest gas, meanwhile, goes to Elkhart Coop at 288 W 13Th Ave.
-As of 04:52 PM, Tuesday, they had regular listed at $3.05 per gallon.
+The title of cheapest gas, meanwhile, goes to Costco at 125 Daggett Dr. As of 05:28 PM, Tuesday, they had regular listed at $2.69 per gallon.